GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Corroborated observation:** Ryan presented different versions of his romantic life to different audiences.
 To Rob, the dated woman was the salient story.
 In the recovered photo record, Nienke is the dominant female presence.
 To Olivia and Mackenzie, Nienke is the ambiguous romantic focus.
 To Nienke, Ryan presents his dating life, possibly in a way that sought reaction, though intent is unknown.

+**Collateral account from Olivia:** Olivia later described Ryan as "completely obsessed" with Nienke and said the relationship looked like dating at baseline, including solo trips such as Ryan driving Nienke to her marathon in Seneca/New York.
+Olivia interpreted the marathon trip as an excuse for Ryan to spend time with Nienke away from Maarten and said she was convinced Ryan and Nienke had been hooking up.
+This hooking-up belief is Olivia's interpretation; the recovered WhatsApp record does not independently confirm it.

+**Collateral account from Olivia:** Olivia also reported that some women in Ryan's salsa/dance classes were interested in or dating Ryan, but that Nienke acted protective and seemed to drive them away.
+Olivia described several women, including Nienke, as arguing with Ryan about his intentions and interests.
+Olivia met two of the women and found them unpleasant.
+This account is relevant because it portrays Nienke not simply as a passive friend, but as someone Olivia perceived as protective or possibly territorial around Ryan.

 ### November-December 2024: Communication Decline and Travel

 **Established/corroborated:** Nienke's life became more expansive: parents visiting, NYC, Southwest travel, Europe, and later Hawaii.
 She sent Ryan photos and updates from travel; he sometimes did not engage.

+**Established/corroborated:** The WhatsApp record also suggests a possible late-October-through-holiday asymmetry.
+Nienke appears to have left town at least at times without saying goodbye, some later contact appears oriented around practical needs such as pickup/rides, and Ryan's Christmas and New Year's messages were not promptly answered or reciprocated.

 **Established/corroborated:** Ryan's functioning contracted.
 He communicated fatigue, brain fog, less dancing, trouble returning to the gym, work draining him, bowling "keeping me grounded," and less optimism around dating.

 **Plausible inference:** The message decline likely reflects two overlapping processes: Nienke's physical/lifestyle unavailability and Ryan's progressive depressive withdrawal.
+But the unanswered holiday messages and practical-contact pattern could also have made the relationship feel asymmetrical to Ryan: he may have experienced himself as available for support, logistics, attention, and emotional labor while receiving less ordinary continuity or acknowledgment in return.
 Travel alone cannot explain the January pattern because when Nienke returned and tried to reconnect, Ryan still did not reengage.

 ### January 2025: Deletion, Withdrawal, and Reversal